What Is A Payment Facilitator Payfac

 4. Added value for your platform

-Payment facilitators add value to your platform for your users.
-The integration between software and payments has opened up additional opportunities, such as EMV, mobile payment options, and contactless payment solutions.
-There are also opportunities for NFC (Near Field Communication) based loyalty programs providing an overall enhanced customer experience thanks to these digital payment tools.
 The ability to integrate these payment functions directly into your platform not only allows you to have greater control over your client’s end-to-end user experience, you’ll be able to leverage:

-• Simple and transparent flat-rate pricing structures
+• Simple and transparent flat-rate pricing structures that build trust.

-• Access to seamless integrations and cutting-edge technology
+• Access to seamless integrations and cutting-edge technology like NFC-based loyalty programs.

-How Stax Connect Solves Payment Challenges
+How Stax Connect solves payment challenges

 An alternate payment facilitation model would be a SaaS provider with a web-based payments component.
 This is where Stax Connect comes into play.